eraybasar/pesdk-docs/_guides/ios/v6_5/features/adjustments.md

 # Adjustments

 Our Adjustment tool is our swiss army knife for image optimization.
-Essential functions like brightness and contrast, while allowing more expert users to fine tune highlights, shadows and clarity.
+It offers essential functions like brightness and contrast, while allowing more expert users to fine tune highlights, shadows and clarity.

-The tool is implemented in the `AdjustToolController`.
+The tool is implemented in the `AdjustToolController` class.
 For your app, you can choose which functionality you'd like to make available by modifiying the [`AdjustToolControllerOptions`](https://static.photoeditorsdk.com/docs/ios/Classes/AdjustToolControllerOptions.html).
 Using these options you can configure the slider and buttons and react to changes to the slider.

 The default tool set consists of: